 growth is slow or absent?

-We can utilize index returns and their decomposition to better understand
+We can utilise index returns and their decomposition to better understand

 what underlying components drove value and growth returns over time and